-AB 847 – (Mullin): Certified Community Behavioral Health Clinics (Sponsor)
+AB 847 – (Mullin): Community Behavioral Health Clinics

 AB 1618 – (Committee on Budget) – No Place Like Home

-Establishes groundbreaking policy to create permanent supportive housing for individuals living with a serious mental illness who are experiencing homelessness or are at risk of homelessness.
-This bill uses a small percentage of the The Mental Health Services Act funds to leverage up to a $2 billion revenue bond and billions of additional dollars from other local, state, and federal funds.
+AB 1618 marks an historic effort to create permanent supportive housing for people living with serious mental illness who are homeless or at risk of homelessness.
+This measure draws on a small percentage of funds from the 2004 Mental Health Services Act to leverage a $2 billion revenue bond and billions of additional dollars from other local, state, and federal funds.
+This bill was signed.

 AB 1884 – (Harper): Specialized License Plates: Mental Health Awareness

-This bill would authorizes a defendant who is eligible for public mental health services due to a serious mental illness to petition the court, after a conviction or the defendant’s plea but prior to sentencing, for a sentence that includes mental health treatment.
+This bill would authorize a defendant who is eligible for public mental health services due to a serious mental illness to petition the court, after a conviction or the defendant’s plea but prior to sentencing, for a sentence that includes mental health treatment.
 This bill failed passage in the Assembly Appropriations Committee.

 AB 2279 – (Cooley): Mental Health Services Act Spending Reports